mini-pw/policydemic_legal_info/pdfparser/README.md

 * without - SET of STRING - a python set of words, that shouldn't be in the text;
 * at_least - INT - an integer indicating, how many unique words from of the keywords set should at least be in the text.
 If the number of words is smaller, function returns False;
 * at_most - INT - an integer indicating, how many of the keywords should at most be in the text.
 If the number is bigger, function returns False;

-* threshold - FLOAT - threshold for cosine distance.
+* threshold - FLOAT - threshold for similarity.
 The smaller the more words the algorithm accepts as similar.
-Can be in range [-1,1].
 * similarity - textdistance algorithm or embedding_cosine - similarity algorithm.
-It can be from the textdistance package or embedding_cosine algorithm.
+It can be from the textdistance package (e.g. textdistance.hamming.similarity) or embedding_cosine similarity.
+It can also be a string, one of: "hamming", "embedding_cosine", "levenshtein".

 Return:
 * BOOL - True if the text fulfils the criterion.